joneswong/joneswong.github.io/_posts/2021-06-12-paper-reading-june-2021.markdown

 Points: there is implicit inductive bias of architecture, SGD, and TPT that causes NC.
 With mean squared error or Cross-Entropy error, NC1-2 imply NC3-4.

 Comments: to me, the magic is that why DNN use all except for the last layer (i.e., the classifier) to achieve such a perfect feature engineering, that is, the activations of instances belonging to the same class collapse into one vector.
 Once NC1-2 are observed, as the implication shows, NC3-4 come naturally.

+## On "STRATEGIES FOR PRE-TRAINING GRAPH NEURAL NETWORKS"
+Background: how to copy the success of pre-training for GNN like that of NLP and CV models.

+Idea: pre-training of GNN should rely on both node-level and graph-level tasks, so that the GNNs capture both local and global patterns.

+Methods: at node-level, there are two kinds of tasks:
+- context prediction
+- attribute masking

+They define context of a node $$v\in G$$ as the subgraph containing nodes away from $$v$$ by $$[r_1, r_2], r_1 < K, r_2 > K$$ hops, where $$K$$ is the number of layers of the GNN to be pre-trained.
+Then a auxiliary context GNN is applied to encode the nodes in the context.
+The average of all the node embeddings corresponding to nodes that are belong to the overlapping of the context and the $$K$$-hop neighborhood of $$v$$ is used to represent the context of $$v$$.
+The context prediction task is a binary classification task of whether a particular neighborhood and a particular context graph belong to the same node.
+They use negative sampling to guide the training of considered GNN as well as the context GNN (see Eq.
+3.1).
+For the attribute masking task, a certain attribute in the input node features, e.g., atom type, is replaced by a pre-defined specific masking symbol, and a linear classifier is fed with the node embedding to predict the masked attribute.
+At graph-level, they pre-train the GNN with multiple graph property prediction tasks.
+The authors conjecture that predicting the similarity between graphs is also a good task, but the quadratic complexity and the lack of a general similarity forbid this idea.
+The whole pipeline proceeds in the order:
+1. pre-train by node-level tasks and attain the GNN;
+2. pre-train the GNN with multiple graph-level tasks;
+3. fine-tune the GNN on a specific downstream task.

+Observations:
+- Using expressive GNN model is crucial to fully utilize pre-training
+- If we only use a bunch of graph-level tasks for pre-training, some of them may be unrelated to the downstream task of interest and thus cause negative transfer.
+The proposed two-level, from-local-to-global pre-train work better.